Do you have financial vampires in your life?

 You know the drill when it comes to Halloween — beware of ghosts, goblins, and scary clowns.
-But there’s one major thing that’s scarier than all of that, combined: an empty bank account.
-Cause of death?
-Pesky financial vampires who suck your finances dry.
+But there’s one thing that can be scarier than all of that, combined: an empty bank account.
+What’s the cause?
+Pesky financial vampires who can suck your finances dry.

 You know who I’m talking about — those best friends who insist on dining at the fanciest, wallet-draining restaurant in town.
-Or your significant other who uses the life blood of your joint checking account for a late-night online shopping splurge.
+Or your significant other who uses your joint checking account for a late-night online shopping splurge.
 And then there are your parents, who will show their fangs unless the whole family vacations together at the finest resort in the Bahamas this year.

 Your bank account balance now?
 Too close to $0.
 The horror!

 If this sounds like you, don’t worry — you’re not alone.
-According to Guardian’s Study of Financial and Emotional Confidence, nearly 3/4ths of Americans are stressed about money and feel financially unprepared.
-What’s more, 2/3 of Americans admit that they are not good at living within their means—letting the financial vampires suck the life out of them, and their financial future.
+According to Guardian’s Study of Financial and Emotional Confidence, 37% of workers said they avoid dealing with their finances because it’s too overwhelming, and more than 3 in 4 feel stressed and concerned.1 What’s more, 2/3 of Americans admit that they are not good at living within their means—letting the financial vampires suck the life out of them, and their financial future.

 So how can you put a stake in these financial blood-suckers once and for all?
 Try these tips to shed some light on your spending and ward off the vampires — no garlic required.

-I know, budgets are no fun, but they can help you get back on track and help you have better money habits.
-You can do this on your own, by writing down where each cent goes (much like a dieter counts calories).1 Or you could also depend on technology — there are plenty of apps, like Mint, that you can use to help track and limit your spending on the inessentials, like that $5 daily latte or that too-often dinner at a triple $-rated restaurant.
+Budgets are no fun, but they can help you get back on track and help you have better money habits.
+You can do this on your own, by writing down where each cent goes (much like a dieter counts calories).
+Or you could also depend on technology — there are plenty of apps, like Mint, that you can use to help track and limit your spending on the nonessentials, like that $5 daily latte or that too-often dinner at a triple $-rated restaurant.

 Tell the Edward Cullens of your life that you’ll shine on by brewing your own cup of Joe and opting for dinner at home instead.